-The Memory Care Center at our Episcopal Church Home community is a Personal Care licensed, dementia care neighborhood in a beautiful home-like setting.
+The Episcopal Church Home community is the perfect choice for retirement living in Louisville that offers residents elegant surroundings, friendly and helpful staff, a stimulating environment, and a continuum of care to meet all lifestyle and care needs for older adults.
 If you would like to work for an award-winning and highly respected company, then we’d like to meet you.

 •Promotes the residents’ well-being and satisfaction by supporting resident-centered care, developing and interpreting standards of care, guiding the interdisciplinary team as it establishes and implements the resident’s plan of care with the resident and his/her family or responsible party and the household team.

-•Communicates with other household members regarding changes in resident care plans, diet changes, etc. Participates in or provides input for resident care conferences.
+•Communicates with other neighborhood members regarding changes in resident care plans, diet changes, etc. Participates in or provides input for resident care conferences.

 •Models and ensures that others are providing medical treatment in a manner that honors resident preferences and individuality.
 Demonstrates strong commitment to the highest clinical outcomes.